genomicsclass/leanpub/manuscript/smoothing.md

 ## Smoothing

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course3/smoothing.Rmd](https://github.com/genomicsclass/labs/tree/master/course3/smoothing.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/smoothing.Rmd).

 Smoothing is a very powerful technique used all across data analsysis.
 The general idea is to group data points that are expected to have similar expectations and